ijardillier/netclient-elastic/Readme.md

         return services;
     }

-This "self" check is just here to say that if the endpoint responds, that's because the application is alive.
+This "self" check is just here to say that if the endpoint responds (the application is alive).

-### HealthCheck endpoints maps

-The second step is to map endpoints for health checks.
+The third step is to map endpoints for health checks:

     public void Configure(IApplicationBuilder app)
     {